-In his closing remarks, the President reflected with pride on the mandate, stressing enlargement through participation, democracy beyond borders, and the central role of civil society, while reaffirming support for Ukraine and candidate countries.
-He concluded that the spirit of solidarity in EESC's work was the most enduring legacy.
-The President emphasised continuity, unity and the lasting strength of the EESC, expressing confidence in the incoming president Séamus Boland, wishing him every success and noting that the next presidency will inherit a more visible, relevant and united Committee.
+In his closing remarks, the President reflected with pride on the term of office, emphasising enlargement through participation, democracy beyond borders, and the central role of civil society, while reaffirming support for Ukraine and candidate countries.
+He concluded that the spirit of solidarity in the EESC’s work was the most enduring legacy.
+The President emphasised continuity, unity and the lasting strength of the EESC, expressing confidence in the incoming president Séamus Boland, and wishing him every success, and noting that the next presidency would inherit a more visible, relevant and united Committee.

-Finally, he reaffirmed 'Proud to be EESC' and expressed gratitude to all members and partners.
+Finally, he reaffirmed Proud to be EESC and expressed gratitude to all of the members and partners.